Democracy in Bangladesh: Free and fair elections

 Bangladesh elections in 2014 were marred with allegations of irregularities, such as voter suppression, fake votes and capturing of polling booths.
 The Bangladesh Nationalist Party (BNP) and its allies boycotted the 2014 elections as their demands of a caretaker government in place to oversee the elections were not met.
 This resulted in the Awami League to win the general election even as 153 out of the 300 parliamentary seats went uncontested.
 According to electoral agencies, only 10% of the eligible population cast their ballot in the 2014 general elections.

 Furthermore, leading up to the 2018 general elections, the opposition parties questioned the Election Commission of Bangladesh (EC) on their neutrality as they believed them to be increasingly one-sided towards the ruling party.
 Media coverage and reports from human rights organisations revealed the Awami League's elaborate plan for voter suppression and arrests of opposition activists in the lead up to the 2018 general election.
-The ruling party and its allies won 288 out of the 300 parliamentary seats, which raised serious concerns over the legitimacy of the election held as previous election held by the caretaker governments from 1991 to 2008 usually resulted in less than 48% of the seats going to the election winner.
+The ruling party and its allies won 288 out of the 300 parliamentary seats, which raised serious concerns over the legitimacy of the election held as previous election held by the caretaker governments from 1991 to 2008 usually resulted in less than 48% of the votes going to the election winner.